 The Department of Environment, Water and Natural Resources is working on a research project that seeks to better understand and improve the experience that visitors have in and around the state’s parks, marine parks and reserves.

-The department is holding a series of workshops with park users including tourists, recreational visitors, educational visitors, commercial tour operators and volunteers.
+In April and May 2017 the department held a series of workshops with park users including tourists, recreational visitors, educational visitors, commercial tour operators and volunteers.

-The workshops use a design thinking methodology – an innovative, evidence-based, visitor-centric approach to solving problems.
+The workshops used a design thinking methodology – an innovative, evidence-based, visitor-centric approach to solving problems.

-Each workshop includes about ten visitors.
-Through the workshops we explore visitors’ goals, needs, barriers and ideal scenarios when visiting parks.
-Then we map the journey that visitors take through their parks experience.
+Each workshop included between eight and 24 visitors.
+Through the workshops we explored visitors’ goals, needs, barriers and ideal scenarios when visiting parks.
+Then we mapped the journey that visitors take through their parks experience.

-The workshops are collaborative, contain some creative elements and lead to robust discussion.
+The workshops were collaborative, contained some creative elements and led to robust discussion.

-Workshop participants are thanked for their time with an annual multi parks pass valued at $90.
-Workshop participants have been recruited through peak recreation and education associations and social media.
+Workshop participants were thanked for their time with an annual multi parks pass valued at $90.
+Workshop participants were recruited through peak recreation and education associations and social media.

 Raw workshop feedback will be available in July on this page.